ucsb-cs148/f21/_lab/lab01.md

 ## Announcements

-* COVID-19
+* COVID-19: Cases in classes are to be expected.
+The system is working.
+Please keep everyone safe by heeding all precautions.
+I encourage your getting tested after a class encounter with a positive case or if you have any symptoms.
+If you need to quarantine, you will not have to fear any negative consequences in this class!
+We will make sure you continue to be in the loop with your team.
-* Making sure teams are all 4-6 students, accommodating students without groups
+* Making sure teams are all 4-6 students, accommodating any students without groups (everybody on our list is accounted for).
 * Possibility to switch (as the whole team) from 11am to 12pm Lab Section
 * TA will go over today's lab work (do be done in team groups)